Rightpoint/RZTransitions/README.md

 You can use any of the animation controllers or interaction controllers without the RZTransitionsManager and simply use them with the iOS7 custom View Controller transition APIs.

-## Documentation

-See the [CocoaDocs](http://cocoadocs.org/docsets/RZTransitions/1.0) page for complete documentation.

 ## License
 RZTransitions is distributed under an [MIT License](http://opensource.org/licenses/MIT).
 See the LICENSE file for more details.